SKINCARE WITH NASTY TOXINS

 Choose a product with natural ingredients that nourish your skin.
 Also make sure the tattoo aftercare is non-comedogenic, meaning it will not suffocate your skin.
 And most importantly, read the ingredients.
 Always avoid any product with any of these petroleum ingredients listed:

 Be aware, some tattoo enthusiasts and artists may swear by these petroleum products.
 But that is their choice, not yours.
 You now have the information to choose what you want for your tattooed skin.
-Remember, times have changed and we are wiser now to the toxins that may not have been identified years before.
-There safer and more effective tattoo products to use for post tattoo healing and recovery.
+Remember, times have changed and we're much wiser now as to the toxins that may not have been identified years before.
+When it comes to healing your new tattoo, there are safer and more effective tattoo aftercare products to use for post tattoo healing and recovery.